orbs-network/orbs-contract-sdk/GAMMA.md

 &nbsp;

-## Building from source
+## Building the tools from source

 All developer tools (Gamma server and `gamma-cli`) are provided as binaries for convenience only.
-If you're interested in building the tools from source, find Gamma server as part of the node core in https://github.com/orbs-network/orbs-network-go and `gamma-cli` as part of the client SDK in https://github.com/orbs-network/orbs-client-sdk-go.
+If you're interested in building the tools by yourself from source, find Gamma server as part of the node core in https://github.com/orbs-network/orbs-network-go and `gamma-cli` as part of the client SDK in https://github.com/orbs-network/orbs-client-sdk-go.

-## Upgrading to latest versions

-- To upgrade to the latest gamma-cli version

-    ```
-    brew upgrade gamma-cli
-    ```

-- To Upgrade to latest version of Gamma server with:

-    ```
-    gamma-cli upgrade-server
-    ```

-&nbsp;

-## current version
-- gamma cli version v0.5 (beta)
-- gamma-server version v0.7 (beta)